-Guild staff responsible for processing personal data must ensure that it is kept securely to avoid unauthorised access and only disclose to those authorised to receive it.
-Staff must ensure that they read and understand the policies and procedures relating to Information Security.
+Those responsible for processing Personal Data must ensure that it is kept securely to avoid unauthorised access and only disclose to those authorised to receive it.
+Staff and members must ensure that they read and understand the policies and procedures relating to Information Security.